The Finance Committee

 According to the Canon Law of the Church, every Parish must form a Finance Committee.

-Our Finance Committee manages the financial affairs of the Parish, advises the Parish Priest on strategic financial planning, financial needs and fund-raising requirements (liaising with the Fundraising Committee), monitors accounts, approves budgets and ensures the buildings are kept in good repair.
+Our Finance Committee manages the financial affairs of the Parish.
+The committee advises on strategic financial planning, financial needs and fund-raising requirements (liaising with the Social and Fundraising Committee), and monitors accounts, approves budgets and ensures the buildings are kept in good repair.

 The Parish Priest appoints its members from parishioners with appropriate knowledge, experience and commitment.
 The committee meets approximately once every three months.